Domestic flights and flights to/from Keflavik:

 Entertainment

-On all flights between Greenland and Denmark we offer a varied programme of entertainment, consisting of films, music, cartoons and music channels.
+On all flights between Greenland and Denmark we offer a wide selection of classic movies and blockbusters as well as Greenlandic music albums on our state-of-the-art entertainment system.

-In-flight magazine SULUK is a great read, attractively presented and written in three languages.
-The magazine covers Greenland, culture, events and much more besides.
-You’ll find SULUK onboard, at the airports or on this page: http://www.airgreenland.com/about/suluk-magazine
+Our in-flight magazine SULUK is a great read, attractively presented and written in three languages.
+The magazine covers Greenland, culture, events and much more.
+You’ll find SULUK on board, in the airports or in our app “Club Timmissa” where a selection of magazines and newspapers are available free of charge.

 Tax free

 Cosmetics, spirits, tobacco, accessories, handicrafts and things for the children are among the items available on our flight between Copenhagen and Greenland.
-We accept Dankort, VISA and Diners.
+We accept most major credit- and debitcards (except AMEX and Diners Club).
+No cash payment possible.

 NB: Tobacco, wine, spirits and beer may only be sold to persons of at least 18 years of age.
 (20 years of age on entry into Iceland).